SomeHats/oulipo/example.md

     - What's this code thing? -> code

 # who
-set asked-who
+[In this section, Lao and Ada explain who they are] set asked-who
 Lao: I am Lao - the Oracle.
 I am one of the few creatures left who practices the ancient art of coding.
 This is my apprentice, Ada.
 Ada: Hey